 Personnel included in this category are typically research assistants and associates, technicians, and computer programmers.
 The percentage of effort or hours should be stated for this category of personnel.

-Post Doc stipends should follow the NIH NRSA stipend levels which can be found on the NIH website.
+Post Doctoral Fellow stipends should follow the NIH NRSA stipend levels which can be found on the NIH website.
 The percentage of effort or hours should be stated for this category of personnel.